shane-kercheval/shane-kercheval.github.io/_posts/2015-12-23-why-i-moved-from-wordpress-to-jekyll.md

 - using Jekyll is easier/faster
   - customizing text format using markdown is significantly better
   - customizing the look/feel/functionality of the site is a lot easier
-  - Jekyll is well documented
+  - Jekyll is well-documented
 - Jekyll is lightweight
   - WordPress is slow
   - ever try to move your WordPress site?
 - hosting a Jekyll site is free with GitHub Pages!!

 <br />
 [Jekyll](http://jekyllrb.com/){:target="\_blank"} is a tool used to build static, custom websites and blogs.
-Unlike WordPress, which is a content management system, Jekyll is more of an engine or generator that takes your markdown files, templates, etc., and generates the necessarily html/css for you.
+Unlike WordPress, which is a content management system, Jekyll is more of an engine or generator that takes your markdown files, templates, etc., and generates the necessarily HTML/CSS for you.

 > [{% include icon-twitter.svg %}  There are pros and cons to each tool, but I have no regrets in my move to Jekyll.]( https://twitter.com/intent/tweet?text=There%20are%20pros%20and%20cons%20to%20each%20tool%2C%20but%20I%20have%20no%20regrets%20in%20my%20move%20to%20Jekyll.%20{{ site.url }}{{ page.url }}){:target="\_blank"}